opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 # Getting Started

-**Sensors Data Exchange (SDX)** is a browser-based application that enable government agencies to share real-time information between each other through a self-service portal both government intranet and in the government commercial cloud.
+**SDX** is a browser-based application that enable government agencies to share real-time information between each other through a self-service portal both government intranet and government commercial cloud.

 To get started in using the application:

-1. Click this [link](https://sdx.sensors.gov.sg/sdx/home) and sign up using a valid agency email address (e.g. @tech.gov.sg).
+**Step 1:** Click this [link](https://sdx.sensors.gov.sg/sdx/home) and sign up using a valid agency email address (e.g. @tech.gov.sg).

-2. System will send an email notification to your email inbox.
+**Step 2:** System will send an email notification to your email inbox.
 Click link to verify and proceed to sign up.

    ![Image is not available](vid0howtosignup.gif)

-3. On first sign up within organization, your role will be a **PUBLISHER**.
+**Step 3:** On first sign up within organization, your role will be a **PUBLISHER**.

    On second sign up with the same organization, your role will be a **SUBSCRIBER**.